Fizzyo/Creating-Games-for-Fizzyo/README.md

 ### Step 4.
 Create a new folder for your Game

-With a copy of the Games Git repositiory on your local machine, create a new folder to put your game in.
+With a copy of the Games Git repository on your local machine, create a new folder to put your game in.

 > DO NOT create your game at the top level of the repository or it cannot be merged.